WEB a

 - Card games in the terminal, with cool playing card designs: csol

-- made a custom font to get his preferred aspect ratio of 16:29, as well as achieving pixel perfection at different font sizes
+- created a custom font to get his preferred aspect ratio of 16:29, as well as ensuring pixel perfection at different font sizes

 - developed anti-aliasing tricks to deal with angled and curved lines